nichotieno/eduspark/README.md

-# EduSpark: Spark Your Brilliance
+gi# EduSpark: Spark Your Brilliance

 **An interactive, gamified learning platform designed to make STEM education engaging, effective, and accessible for everyone.**